US Justice Department Challenges Georgia Voting Rules - UrduPoint

 "We will not hesitate to act," he said.

+- Collision course - The eruption of the coronavirus pandemic in the middle of an election year saw many states expand early voting and voting by mail, making it easier for the public to obtain and deliver ballots.

+While that benefitted both parties, some Republicans including Trump believe it was to their disadvantage, and have pushed for tighter restrictions on how, when and where Americans can vote.

+Trump continues to allege vote fraud in Georgia, but despite reviews, investigations and recounts, no significant fraud or irregularity has been uncovered.

-The decision to sue in Federal court put the department on a collision course with several Republican-led states attempting to enact new voting laws since last year's election.
+The decision to sue in Federal court put the Justice Department on a collision course with several Republican-led states attempting to enact new voting laws in the wake of last year's election.

+Voting practices in the United States are mostly governed by individual states, as long as they respect constitutional equal rights principles.

 If the department wins, the laws are judged illegal -- but the states can appeal all the way to the Supreme Court.
-Voting practices in the United States are mostly governed by individual states, as long as they respect constitutional equal rights principles.

-The coronavirus pandemic in the middle of an election year saw many states expand early voting and voting by mail, making it easier for the public to obtain ballots and deliver them.

-While that benefitted both parties, some Republicans including Trump believe it was to their disadvantage, and have pushed for tighter restrictions on how, when and where to vote.

-Trump continues to allege fraud in the Georgia, but despite reviews, investigations and recounts, no significant fraud or irregularity has been uncovered.

-Earlier this week the Biden administration failed in an effort to pass legislation in Congress to protect voting rights and expand ballot access.

-Unified Republicans in the narrowly split Senate blocked the legislation from going ahead.
+Earlier this week, the Biden administration failed in an effort to pass legislation in Congress to protect voting rights and expand ballot access, as Republicans in the narrowly split Senate united to keep the bill from moving forward.

-Garland also announced that the Justice Department is ordering federal prosecutors around the country to prosecute cases of threats against voting officials and poll volunteers, which he said had seen a "dramatic increase."
+Garland also announced that the Justice Department is ordering federal prosecutors around the country to prosecute cases of threats against voting officials and poll volunteers, amid a "dramatic increase" in such incidents.

+Republicans accused Democrats of using the lawsuit to pursue their own power.

+"Joe Biden is now weaponizing the Justice Department to attack election integrity," said Republican National Committee Chairwoman Ronna McDaniel in a statement.